 MRI may reveal the pathological entity and differentiate between different causes.

 Hip arthroscopy may be of benefit for ruling out labral tears.

-Relative rest, ice application and NSAIDs are the initial treatments in acute phase of the problem.
+Relative rest, ice application and NSAIDs are the initial treatments in the acute phase of the problem.

-In addition, patient is put on physical therapy to correct the mechanical abnormalities.
+In addition, the patient is put on physical therapy to correct the mechanical abnormalities.

-The treatment of internal snapping hip syndrome is similar to treatment of iliopsoas tendinitis and bursitis.
+The treatment of internal snapping hip syndrome is similar to the treatment of iliopsoas tendinitis and bursitis.

 Muscle weakness, tightness, or both in the thigh or pelvis are addressed with a strengthening and stretching program.
 Overpronation may require a foot orthotics.
 Leg length deformities commonly require a lift in the shoe.